 I’m not usually big on New Year’s resolutions, but this year I’m coming up with a few.
 It seems like a good idea to step back, look at how this last year has gone, and focus my attention on making some changes.
 What better place to start than with some of my less-than-exemplary parenting habits?
 And I was thinking about them—really, I was—when I saw that Parents.com already came up with 50 resolutions for me.
 Before I even glanced at them, though, I resolved to come up with my own.
-New resolution for 2009: Do my own thinking first.
+New resolution for this year: Do my own thinking first.
 (I just made that up, right now.)

-Five Parenting Resolutions for 2009
+Five Parenting Resolutions

 1. Maintain a unified front.
 Henry has become extraordinarily adept at playing Scott and me off each other.
 Usually this occurs when I disagree, either loudly or with violent eye-rolling, with some parenting decision of Scott’s.
 This year, however, I will maintain a dignified and solemn appearance no matter how much I disagree with my husband’s pronouncements.
 (And I only mean in front of the kid.
 When he’s not around, readers, al bets are off.)